 Enjoy the view and breeze from Michigan if you are lucky the wind isn’t chill-killing.
-Hop on-Hop off bus tours provide all we need or walk to lower level of the bridge for Architecture tour on Michigan River for 75 minutes and learn all about Chicago.
-Also, Riverwalk all along offer not-to-miss local beer with many more amazing moments.
+Hop on-Hop off bus tours provides all we need or walk to the lower level of the bridge for an Architecture tour on the Chicago River for 75 minutes and learn all about Chicago.
+Also, Riverwalk all along offers not-to-miss local beer with many more amazing moments.
 Talk to lovely local people who jog all the trail from Wacker Dr to Navy Pier and all the way to Museum Campus.

-End of the mag mile is Chicagos’s famous architecture wonder, Cloud Gate aka The Bean.
+End of the mag mile is Chicago’s famous architecture wonder, Cloud Gate aka The Bean.
 One visit is not complete without checking in here.
-Known for its classic sculpture style which mirrors the Chicago’s skyline and don’t forget to swoop in to experience the ‘navel’ beauty of the sculpture.
+Known for its classic sculpture style which shows Chicago’s skyline on its body.
+Don’t forget to swoop in to experience the ‘navel’ beauty of the sculpture.

-While you are here, you might not wanna miss “the” thick crust Giordanos pizza, because why not.
+While you are here, you might not wanna miss “the authentic” thick crust Giordano’s pizza, because why not.
 But the local favorite pizza is Lou Malnati’s which is much more delicious and we personally love it.

 Soldier Field and Navy Pier:

-Chicago has lot of history to learn and lucky we, the top notch museums in the Chicago stored it all.
-The Field Musuem is the best of all and one can spend here days appreciating all its exhibits from Egypt to Native America.
-Art Institute of Chicago’s New Contemporary exhibition, Science Storms in Musuem of Science and Industry, Mexican Art in Museum of Mexican History, never ending cultural and sports museums are just few of thousands of exhibits among Chicago’s most popular ones.
+Chicago has a lot of history to learn and lucky we, the top-notch museums in Chicago stored it all.
+The Field Museum is the best of all and one can spend here days appreciating all its exhibits from Egypt to Native America.
+Art Institute of Chicago’s Contemporary exhibition, Science Storms in Museum of Science and Industry, Mexican Art in Museum of Mexican History, never-ending cultural and sports museums are just a few of thousands of exhibits among Chicago’s most popular ones.
 Museum of Illusions is our latest favorite.

-Late night hangouts?
+Late-night hangouts?
 Chicago’s Grand Street has it all.
-The Castle used to be one of the most happening clubs of Chicago, but it was closed in 2016.
-One can visit – Soundbar for best EDM now while karaoke lovers has House of Blues just under Chicago’s famous and first apartment complex – Marina Towers.
+One can visit – Soundbar for best EDM now while karaoke lovers have House of Blues just under Chicago’s famous and first apartment complex – Marina Towers.
 Guess the James Bond movie shot here.

 Fado’s Irish pub is not to miss on game days.
-Late late night?
-The Dentention is pretty night clubs in Chicago downtown but if one can go an extra mile or I should say to an extra state, an hour n half drive from Downtown, The Atlantis is all one looking for.
+Late-night?
+The Detention is pretty nightclubs in Chicago downtown but if one can go an extra mile or I should say to an extra state, an hour n a half drive from Downtown, The Atlantis is all one looking for.
 Worth the drive.
 Period.

 Chicago sports clubs have their own style and fans go crazy on game days.
-Bulls, Blackhawks, Bears, Cubs, Whitesox and so on for every game out there.
-Blackhawks match in United Center, Wrigleys for Cubs and Bears in Soldier Field are absolutely stunning.
+Bulls, Blackhawks, Bears, Cubs, Whitesox, and so on for every game out there.
+The Blackhawks match in United Center, Wrigleys for Cubs, and the Bears in Soldier Field are absolutely stunning.
 Soccer fans sometimes get lucky in Soldier Field.

 Indian in Downtown?
 Jaipur restaurant for yummy lamb biryani.
-No buffet please.
-But for authentic Hyderabadi Biryani with Haleem, more like street food, the smaller Hyderabad House on Devon street with blue board is the one you looking for.
-Yes they are two.
-Just across the road.
+No buffet, please.
+But for authentic Hyderabadi Biryani with Haleem, more like street food, the smaller Hyderabad House on Devon street with the blue board is the one you looking for.
+Yes, they are two just across the road.
 Remember to carry cash and avoid parking but take out.
-Masala in Naperville has famous Indian buffet.
+Masala in Naperville has a famous Indian buffet.
 Bombay Chopsticks in Schaumburg is the most authentic Indo-Chinese restaurant one must try.
-Both these latter spots an hour drive from Downtown.
+Both these latter spots are an hour’s drive from Downtown.

-That goes without saying, Chicago has lot to offer and this is just a beginning.
-Shameless on Netflix make me miss Chicago life style more now.
-Enjoy your visit in Chicago and explore the town like a PRO now ?.
+That goes without saying, Chicago has a lot to offer and this is just a beginning.
+Shameless on Netflix remind me Chicago everytime.
+Enjoy your visit to Chicago and explore the town like a local now.

 Keep having a good day (Chicago’s South Side Style).

-Still Need a reason to visit Chicago?
-Slide down :
+Still, need a reason to visit Chicago?
+Hope these inspire.